Egno von Eppan

-Egno von Eppan (died 25 May 1273) was the bishop of Brixen from 1240 to 1250 and then bishop of Trent until his death.
+Egno von Eppan (died 25 May 1273) was the bishop of Brixen from 1240 to 1250, and then bishop of Trent until his death.

 Egno belonged to the family of the counts of Eppan.
 He became a canon of the cathedral of Trent as an acolyte in 1232 and became a subdeacon in 1234.
 Bishop Henry died on 18 November 1239 and by 8 April 1240 Egno had been elected to succeed him.
-He was probably chosen by the canons in the hope that his family might help the church resists the counts of Andechs, Gorizia and Tyrol.
+He was probably chosen by the canons in the hope that his family might help the church resist the counts of Andechs, Gorizia and Tyrol.
 He received the regalia from King Conrad IV in Nördlingen on 20 May 1240.

-At Nördlingen, Conrad granted Egno a privilege stating that nobody could cross the duchy of Brixen without the permission of either the emperor, the king or the bishop.
-At the same time, Egno entered made a business deal with Conrad's important advisor, Conrad of Winterstetten.
-Thus, during the papal war against the Emperor Frederick II, which began in 1239, Egno supported the emperor.
+At Nördlingen, Conrad IV granted Egno a privilege stating that nobody could cross the duchy of Brixen without the permission of either the emperor, the king or the bishop.
+At the same time, Egno entered into a business deal with Conrad's important advisor, Conrad of Winterstetten.
+Thus, during the papal war against the Emperor Frederick II, which began in 1239, Egno supported the Emperor.
 He allied with Duke Bernard of Carinthia against the counts of Gorizia and Tyrol.
 He controlled the Brenner Pass, the most important pass between Germany and Italy.
-A letter of Albert von Behaim confirms that Egno had closed the passes by September 1240, greatly hampering communication between the pope and his German allies.
+A letter written by Albert von Behaim confirms that Egno had closed the passes by September 1240, greatly hampering communication between the Pope and his German allies.

-The Mongol threat to the Empire in 1241–1242 provided him with a respite from these quarrels.
-A letter addressed to him from Bartholomew of Trent provides valuable information on the Mongols' movements.
-Conrad IV's crusade against the Mongols was preached in the diocese of Brixen, and even the count of Tyrol, Albert IV, took the cross.
+The Mongol threat to the Empire in 1241–1242 provided Egno with a respite from these quarrels.
+On 20 March 1241, a preliminary agreement was reached between Egno and Counts Meinhard I of Gorizia and Albert IV of Tyrol.
+On 30 April, in the presence of Patriarch Berthold, a final agreements was signed at Patriasdorf.
+The timing of these agreements suggests that they may have been made in response to news of the Mongols.
+A letter addressed to Egno from Bartholomew of Trent provides valuable information on the Mongols' movements.
+Conrad IV's crusade against the Mongols was preached in the diocese of Brixen, and even the Count Albert IV took the cross.